ombrac/ombrac/README.md

 ```
 **NOTE**: On linux systems, [`aws-lc-rs`](https://github.com/aws/aws-lc-rs) will be used for cryptographic operations.
 A C compiler and CMake may be required on these systems for installation.

-When using a self-signed certificate, the client requires both the `--server-name` parameter and the `--tls-cert` path to be explicitly configured.

 ## Quick Start
 ### ServerSetup
 ```shell